Mission Grant Application Guidelines

 Signatures from the applicant's Chair and Dean

 Applicants: Your proposal will be sent automatically to your chair and dean for their review and approval.
 However, please follow-up directly with them to ensure their signatures have been submitted by the application deadline.

 How projects are evaluated

-The Part-time Faculty Mission Micro-grant program is administered by the Center for Catholic Faith and Culture.
-Applications will be evaluated by an ad hoc committee who will consider the merits of proposals based on the program objectives.
+The Center for Catholic Faith and Culture administers the Part-time Faculty Mission Grant program.
+Applications are evaluated by an ad hoc committee that considers the merits of proposals based on the program objectives.
 Committee members include:

 - Kathleen Roberts, Ph.D., Director of the University Honors College